Reachability in arborescence packings: Results

 \begin{theorem}(\cite{dns}) Let $(D=(V\cup R,A),\mathcal{M}=(R, r_{\mathcal{M}}))$ be a simply matroid-rooted digraph.
 Then there exists a matroid-based packing of arborescences in $(D,\mathcal{M})$ if and only if for all $X \subseteq V\cup R$ with $X\cap V\neq\emptyset$ and $X \cap R=N_D^-(X \cap V)\cap R$,

 \end{theorem}

-We now consider a reachability extension of Theorem \ref{mat}.
-We first show that the simplicity condition in Theorem \ref{mat} can be omitted.
+We mention that the simplicity condition in Theorem \ref{mat} can be omitted.
 This result might also be interesting for itself.
 It plays the same role for matroid-based packings as Theorem \ref{edstrong} played for spanning arborescence packings.
-Interestingly, while the proof of Theorem \ref{edstrong} is self-contained and rather technical, the stronger matroid setting allows to directly derive Theorem \ref{matbranch} from Theorem \ref{mat}.
+While it is not known whether Theorem \ref{basic} implies Theorem \ref{edstrong}, the stronger matroid setting allows to directly derive the following theorem from Theorem \ref{mat}.